-Australia players back board's stance on Afghanistan test: Finch
+Australia players back board's stance on Afghanistan Test: Finch

 The Afghanistan’s men’s squad is preparing for the Twenty20 World Cup in United Arab Emirates and Oman starting on October 17.

-Australia's test captain Tim Paine said last month teams might refuse to play Afghanistan at the World Cup and questioned how the International Cricket Council, the sport's global governing body, could sanction their participation in the tournament.
+Australia’s Test captain Tim Paine said last month teams might refuse to play Afghanistan at the World Cup and questioned how the International Cricket Council (ICC), the sport’s global governing body, could sanction their participation in the tournament.

 The ICC will discuss Afghanistan and women’s cricket at its next board meeting during the World Cup.